Astronauts share intimate stories of life among the stars in touching new documentary

 Like the entire nation, Culbertson was abruptly reminded of what it means to feel human.

 Culbertson's story is just one of many intimate anecdotes told by international astronauts in the new documentary The Wonderful: Stories from the Space Station.
-It's already out in theaters in New York and Los Angeles and will be available for digital download on Sept.
-17 from services including Amazon Prime Video, iTunes and Google Play.
+It's already out in theaters in New York and Los Angeles and is available for digital download from services including Amazon Prime Video, iTunes and Google Play.

 Director Clare Lewins, known for her 2014 documentary I Am Ali, about boxer Muhammad Ali, focuses her film on the quiet emotions and experiences that accompany space travel.
 She does this by drawing attention away from the cosmos and putting its explorers at the forefront.